How Zoox turned a failed Series C into the future – TechCrunch

 There have to be some users that want to use Bitcoin for their OnlyFans, right?

-In this week’s rare Danny-less Equity episode, Alex and I teamed up to chat about Public’s latest raise, Substack’s newest tool, and Bitcoin’s busiest week.
-The conversation devolved, as it usually does, into books, snow, and startups that prepare you for life before and after death.
+In this week’s rare Danny-less Equity episode, Alex and I teamed up to chat about Public’s latest raise, Substack’s newest tool and Bitcoin’s busiest week.
+The conversation devolved, as it usually does, into books, snow and startups that prepare you for life before and after death.

 Take a listen here, and leave us a review on Apple Podcasts if you’d like to support the show!